High-density line sampling in Power BI

 By default, the new algorithm is turned on.
 To change this setting, go to the Formatting pane, in the General card, and along the bottom, you see a toggle slider called High-Density Sampling.
 To turn it off, slide it to Off.

 Considerations and limitations

-- Because of increased granularity and the binning process, Tooltips may only show a value if the representative data is aligned with your cursor.
-See the section earlier in this article on Tooltips for more information.
+Because of increased granularity and the binning process, Tooltips may only show a value if the representative data is aligned with your cursor.
+See the Tooltips and high-density line sampling section in this article for more information.

 When the size of an overall data source is too big, the new algorithm eliminates series (legend elements) to accommodate the data import maximum constraint.

-- In this situation, the new algorithm orders legend series alphabetically, and starts down the list of legend elements in alphabetical order, until the data import maximum is reached, and does not import additional series.
+- In this situation, the new algorithm orders legend series alphabetically, starts down the list of legend elements in alphabetical order until the data import maximum is reached, and does not import additional series.